-EMTL 1845 Emergency Medical
+EMTL 1845 Emergency Medical Technician-Part 2

-Technician-Part 2 5 credits

 This course is dedicated to the study and application of the knowledge and skills necessary for an individual to become an Emergency Medical Technician and provide emergency medical care at a basic life support level with an ambulance service or other specialized service.
-The course will include the first half of the applications/skills needed to apply for licensure as an EMT in the State of Nebraska.
-After successful completion of this course and EMTL 1840 the student will be eligible to apply to test for the National Registry of Emergency Medical Technician cognitive examination.
-Once the student has passed both the cognitive and practical skills examinations of the National Registry of Emergency Medical Technicians (NREMT) he/she can apply to obtain an EMT license in the State of Nebraska.
+Emergency Medical Technician Part 2 includes the assessment and treatment of a medical patient and the associated skills and medications an EMT can use.
+After successful completion of this course and EMTL 1840, the student will be eligible to apply to test for the National Registry of Emergency Medical Technician cognitive and practical skills examinations of the National Registry of Emergency Medical Technicians (NREMT).
+Once the student is successful, the student can apply to obtain an EMT license in the State of Nebraska.
 This class contains the current information found in the National EMS Education Standards as outlined by the National Highway Traffic Safety Administration.
-Student must have CPR certification, American Heart Association-Healthcare Provider Level or equivalent.
+Students must have current CPR certification, American Heart Association - Healthcare Provider Level or equivalent.
 Prerequisite: EMTL 1840 WITH MIN.
 GRADE OF C (67.5/15/0/0)

-EMTL 1870 Pre-hospital Trauma Life Support 1 credit This course includes certification in Pre-hospital Trauma Life Support and covers techniques of rapid patient assessment, airway management, shock recognition and management, spinal immobilization, stabilization of fractures, kinematics, rapid extrication, geriatric trauma, pediatric trauma, thoracic and abdominal trauma, soft tissue trauma, trauma with pregnancy patients, burns, crime scenes and air medical transport.PHTLS is a continuing education course that is recognized by the National Registry of Emergency Medical Technicians (NREMT) and by the Continuing Education Certification Board for Emergency Medical Services (CECBEMS).
-A NAEMT certification card is provided upon successful completion.
+EMTL 1870 Pre-hospital Trauma Life Support 1 credit This course includes certification in Pre-hospital Trauma Life Support and covers techniques of rapid patient assessment, airway management, shock recognition and management, spinal immobilization, stabilization of fractures, kinematics, rapid extrication, geriatric trauma, pediatric trauma, thoracic and abdominal trauma, soft tissue trauma, trauma with pregnancy patients, burns, crime scenes and air medical transport.
+PHTLS is a continuing education course that is recognized by the National Registry of Emergency Medical Technicians (NREMT) and by the Continuing Education Certification Board for Emergency Medical Services (CECBEMS).
+A NAE-MT certification card is provided upon successful completion.
 Prerequisite: License or certification in one of the following fields: EMT, paramedic, nurse, physician assistant, nurse practitioner or physician.
 (15/0/0/0)

 EMTL 1880 Advanced Medical Life Support 1 credit Advanced Medical Life Support (AMLS) is the gold standard of education for emergency medical assessment and treatment.
 Endorsed by the National Association of EMS Physicians, AMLS emphasizes the use of the AMLS Assessment Pathway, a systematic tool for assessing and managing common medical conditions with urgent accuracy.
 The course offers an initial assessment-based approach that progresses to a diagnosticbased approach to quickly develop the best treatment plan.
 Students learn to recognize and manage common medical crises through realistic case-based scenarios that challenge students to apply their knowledge to highly critical patients.
 The course emphasizes the use of scene size-up, history, interactive group discussion on potential treatment strategies, and physical examination to systematically rule out and consider possibilities and probabilities in treating patients' medical crises.
-AMLS is a continuing education course that is recognized by the National Registry of Emergency Medical Technicians (NREMT) and by the Continuing Education Certification Board for Emergency Medical Services (CECBEMS).
+AMLS is a continuing education course that is recognized by the National Registry of Emergency Medical Technicians (NREMT) and by the Continuing Education Certification Board for Emergency Medical Services (CECBE-MS).
 A NAEMT certification card is provided upon successful completion.
-Prerequisite: License or certification in one of the following fields: EMT, paramedic, nurse, physician assistant, nurse practitioner or physician.
+Prerequisite: License or certification in one of the following fields: paramedic, nurse, physician assistant, nurse practitioner or physician.
 (15/0/0/0)